 Seven parameters-DP0, TMAX, SS, RMX3, VBI5, CLWAVE, and CLWPER-defined the model used in D04 to estimate MSW and, with the addition of PMIN, to estimate MSLP.
-Those same seven variables are retained again, along with five additional variables (i.e., DP3, VMX3, VBO0, VBO3, and $TMAX^2$), to estimate MSW (Table 2).
+Those same seven variables are retained again, along with five additional variables (i.e., DP3, VMX3, VBO0, VBO3, and TMAX2), to estimate MSW (Table 2).
 For the estimate of MSLP, the same original seven variables and five new variables are retained, but P600 now is retained in place of PMIN (Table 2).
 As discussed earlier, P600 is a model-derived boundary condition used to determine PMIN and DP0, where P600 is the sum of those two parameters; thus, any combination of two of these three variables provides the same information.
-P600 was chosen in place of PMIN-even though the developmental regression results are the same for either parameter-because it is easier to understand that P600 provides information about the background pressure environment than the combination of PMIN and DP0.
+P600 was chosen in place of PMIN, even though the developmental regression results are the same for either parameter, because it is easier to understand that P600 provides information about the background pressure environment than the combination of PMIN and DP0.

 In Table 2, the normalized coefficients are indicative of the relative weight each variable has in providing the TC intensity estimates.
 For each variable, the normalized coefficients for the MSW and MSLP models have similar magnitudes.
-This similarity should be expected because, as described previously, the MSLP variable is actually the log of the difference in the central pressure from 1050 hPa, so a larger value of MSLP indicates a stronger storm, similar to MSW.
+This similarity should be expected because, as described previously, the MSLP variable is actually the log of the difference in the central pressure from 1050 hPa and therefore a larger value of MSLP indicates a stronger storm, similar to MSW.
 The physical interpretation of the normalized coefficients in Table 2 is complicated by the fact that the variables can interact with each other.
-For example, DP0 and DP3 have the largest coefficients, but opposite signs.
+For example, DP0 and DP3 have the largest coefficients but have opposite signs.

 Thus, it is really the difference between these two variables that is correlated with the intensity.
-The direct relationship with intensity comes from the TMAX (modified by $TMAX^2$), VMX3 and VBI5 terms.
+The direct relationship with intensity comes from the TMAX (modified by TMAX2), VMX3, and VBI5 terms.
 A warmer core and stronger retrieved maximum and average inner winds increase the intensity estimate.
 The effects of SS and RMX3 are smaller, but also have a direct physical interpretation.
 The intensity estimate is increased when SS is large (a correction for lower data resolution) and when RMX3 is smaller (more intense storms tend to have a smaller radius of maximum wind).
 The two moisture variables (CLWAVE and CLWPER) interact but increase the intensity when the CLW is generally higher.
 The remaining variables occur in pairs with opposite signs (DP0 with DP3 and VBO0 with VBO3) and are related to the vertical structure of the retrievals.
-These variables are probably providing additional corrections due to attenuation, which has a strong influence on the difference in the retrieved variables between vertical levels.
+These variables probably provide additional corrections resulting from attenuation, which has a strong influence on the difference in the retrieved variables between vertical levels.
 The P600 variable increases the MSLP (which lowers the central pressure estimate) when the environmental pressure is low.

 The MAE and rmse for the new MSW estimation model from the developmental dataset are 10.8 and 14.0 kt, respectively.
 For the new MSLP model, the MAE is 7.8 hPa and the rmse is 11.6 hPa.
 The errors stratified by TC intensity are given in Table 3.
-These data show that the AMSU intensity estimation algorithms work best on tropical storms (34-63 kt) and weak hurricanes (64-95 kt); they tend to overestimate the intensity of tropical depressions (< 34 kt); and they tend to underestimate the intensity of major hurricanes (≥ 96 kt), especially Category 5 storms (> 135 kt).
-Looking only at the MSW estimation, the model tends to underestimate MSW during instances of rapid intensification (defined here as at least 30 kt within 24 hr).
-This occurred 23 times, and the MAE of these cases is 23.4 kt with a bias of -20.2 kt.
-This may be due to a lag in the AMSU detecting changes in the warm core (i.e., TMAX) or that the warming in the core is distributed differently within rapidly intensifying storms.
+These data show that the AMSU intensity estimation algorithms work best on tropical storms (34-63 kt) and weak hurricanes (64-95 kt); they tend to overestimate the intensity of tropical depressions (<34 kt) and underestimate the intensity of major hurricanes (≥ 96 kt), especially category-5 storms (>135 kt).
+If one looks